course-go/homework/02-egg-currency/README.md

 not encounter any problem and print their matched output in the order in which they were provided on the command line.

+There is no need to take memory requirements into account.
+I.e. expect the matched outputs to be small in size.

 If processing one or more files failed, the program must terminate with non-zero code.